 With all your school’s existing recycling programs, it’s a good idea to monitor the amount of material diverted, as this makes a great story for your administrative board and helps you renegotiate waste hauling fees.
 If you’re just now starting a carton recycling program, it’s easy to track your recycling participation from day one.
 Monitor the volume of cartons collected and use the results to set goals for future collection.

-You’ll likely have more questions along the way, and the Carton Council has a great guide to get you started with a program, along with several other resources.
-These include memos to staff, a best practices guide, posters, impact calculators and reporting templates.
+You’ll likely have more questions along the way, and the Carton Council has great resources to get you started with a program.
+These include classroom a start-up guide, activity guides, posters, impact calculator and flyer.

 Does your school recycle cartons?
 What strategies have worked best to make the program successful?